sreid7/RedHat-RH124/README.md

 mv = rename and move files and directories (example, mv david putty, this renames the file).
 But also keeps the content.
 To move the file to another location use (mv putty /tmp)

+mkdir = allows you to create a directory and the color of the directory will be blue lettering

+rmdir = allows you to delete a directory